 uniformly in $g$ and $\xi$.
 By taking the logarithms of both sides, and then suprema over $\xi$, using Lemma~\ref{lem:near-geodesic-ray} we obtain

 which ends the proof. \end{proof}

-\begin{remark} It might be tempting to try to extend the class of boundary representations even further, by allowing $d$ to be a pseudometric.
-For instance, if $\Gamma$ acts properly and cocompactly on a space $X$ then the orbit map in general induces a pseudometric on $\Gamma$.
-However, pseudometrics do not lead to any new representations.
-In fact, any such pseudometric $d$ is roughly isometric to a metric
+\begin{remark} It might be tempting to try to extend the class of boundary representations even further, by allowing $d$ to be a pseudo-metric.
+For instance, if $\Gamma$ acts properly and cocompactly on a space $X$ then the orbit map in general induces a pseudo-metric on $\Gamma$.
+However, pseudo-metrics do not lead to any new representations.
+In fact, any such pseudo-metric $d$ is roughly isometric to a metric